Australia appoints Afghanistan war crimes prosecutor | DW | 12.11.2020

 Australian ABC broadcasting said the inquiry report, compiled by Justice Paul Brereton, himself an army reserve officer, for the ADF's inspector-general, had recommended criminal prosecutions or military sanctions related to about 10 incidents involving between 15 and 20 people.

-The incidents noted in the inquiry report, noted the ABC, were not focused on decisions made during the "heat of battle" but treatment of individuals who were "clearly non-combatants."
+The incidents mentioned in the inquiry report, noted the ABC, were not focused on decisions made during the "heat of battle" but treatment of individuals who were "clearly non-combatants."

 The "Afghan Files" disclosures of 2017 resulted in Australian police launching an investigation against ABC reporter Daniel Oakes and his producer, Sam Clark,over obtaining information regarded by the military as classified.